McFoggy/RandomOnFire/README.md

 launch
 - `npm test`: to execute the tests
-- `npm run test:watch`: to exeecute the tests each time you do a modification in the sources
+- `npm run test:watch`: to execute the tests each time you do a modification in the sources